2002 Atlantic hurricane season: Tropical Storm Arthur

-A dissipating cold front stalled over the northeastern Gulf of Mexico in early July 2002, producing a weak low-level circulation on July 9.
-The system meandered for the next few days, until a mid-level trough moved the circulation across the southeastern United States on July 13.
-On the next day, the system moved along the coast of the Carolinas, producing an organized area of convection over its center.
-Later that day, the system organized into Tropical Depression One about 45 mi west-southwest of Hatteras, North Carolina.
-Upon becoming a tropical cyclone, the depression was moving quickly to the east-northeast, due to a deepening mid-level low south of the Canadian Maritimes.
-The depression's track over the Gulf Stream allowed for steady strengthening, and it intensified into Tropical Storm Arthur on July 15, as rainbands developed.
-Arthur attained peak winds of 60 mph early on July 16 about 490 mi south-southeast of Halifax, Nova Scotia.
-Thereafter, the center became separated from the area of deepest convection, and Arthur transitioned into an extratropical cyclone on July 17.
-The storm turned northward around a larger mid-level low, moving over eastern Newfoundland.
-On July 19, the remnants of Arthur turned to a southeast drift between Newfoundland and Greenland, and by late in the day its winds decreased to below gale force.
+A dissipating cold front stalled over the northeastern Gulf of Mexico in early July, producing a weak low-level circulation on July 9.
+The system then drifted for a few days, until a mid-level trough moved the circulation across the southeastern United States on July 13.
+On the next day, the system moved along the coast of the Carolinas, producing an organized area of convection over its center, which became, Tropical Depression One several hours later about 45 mi west-southwest of Hatteras, North Carolina, A deepening mid-level low south of Atlantic Canada caused the depression to move quickly east-northeastward and cross the Gulf Stream, allowing it to intensify into Tropical Storm Arthur on July 15 as rainbands developed.
+Arthur peaked with winds of 60 mph (95 km/h) and a minimum pressure of 997 mbar early on July 16.
+Thereafter, the center became separated from the area of deepest convection, and Arthur became an extratropical cyclone on July 16 about 145 mi south of Cape Race, Newfoundland.
+The storm turned northward around a larger mid-level low, moving over eastern Newfoundland before drifting southeastward between Newfoundland and Greenland on July 19, and by late in the day its winds decreased to below gale-force.

 The precursor tropical disturbance dropped rainfall across Florida, Georgia, and South Carolina, peaking at 4.49 in in Weston, Florida.
 The system produced scattered precipitation across North Carolina, generally between 1–3 in.
 On July 16, Arthur passed north of Bermuda, where it brought gusty winds and 0.57 in of rainfall.
 As an extratropical storm, Arthur produced gusty winds and dropped about 1 in of rainfall in Newfoundland.
 Strong waves capsized a boat in the Conne River, killing one person.